goravel/docs/ORM/factories.md

 }
 ```

-As you can see, in their most basic form, factories are `struct` that have a `Definition` method.
+As you can see, in their most basic form, factories are structs that have a `Definition` method.
 The method returns the default set of attribute values that should be used when creating a model with the factory.
 To generate a range of random data, you can rely on [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit).

 ## Generating Factories